 It’s almost a year since Shubhankar Sharma announced himself on the European Tour, winning the Joburg Open in just his tenth start.
 Less than two months later he doubled his win tally with a final round 62 at the Maybank Championship.
-The Indian added another two top ten finishes in what would amount to a winning Rookie of the Year campaign in 2018.
+The Indian added another two top ten finishes in what would amount to an excellent campaign in 2018, when he became the Rookie of the Year.
 On the verge of the top 100 in the world and with full playing rights in 2019, the future looks bright for the 22 year old.

 Big-hitting Australian Lucas Herbert enjoyed an notable first season on the European Tour in 2018.
 He had the most top ten finishes of any rookie last season, with seven, including a runner-up finish in Portugal where he led after 54 holes.
-He also made his first two Major starts at the US Open and Open Championship.
-Having started last year ranked outside the top 700 in the Official Golf World Ranking, Herbert enters 2019 ranked in the top 85.
+He also made his first two Major starts at the U.S. Open Championship and Open Championship.
+Having started last year ranked outside the top 700 in the Official World Golf Ranking, Herbert enters 2019 ranked in the top 85.

-Aged just 23 years old, Haotong Li has already put together an impressive career in the game.
+Aged just 23 years old, Li Haotong has already put together an impressive career in the game.
 Having turned pro aged just 16 in 2011, Li won three times on the PGA Tour China in 2014.
-In his first full European Tour season two years later, Li won the first time in his home country at the Volvo China Open.
-In 2018, he became the highest ranked Chinese male golfer ever following his second Tour win at the Omega Dubai Desert Classic.
-He has 15 top ten finishes on the European Tour and finished ninth in the Race to Dubai last season.
-He is certainly one to watch in 2019.
+In his first full European Tour season two years later, Li won again in his home country at the Volvo China Open.
+In 2018, he became the highest-ranked Chinese male golfer ever following his second European Tour win at the Omega Dubai Desert Classic.
+Now a regular at the top of European Tour leaderboards, Li is certainly one to watch in 2019 and beyond.

 2. Matt Fitzpatrick

-It seems strange to consider Matt Fitzpatrick as a youngster on Tour, but at 24 years old he still has a lot to offer on Tour.
-A former Boys Amateur Champion, US Amateur winner and Silver Medal winner at The Open, Fitzpatrick’s professional career started with good pedigree.
-Now four years on Tour, Fitzpatrick has become one of the top players in Europe with an all-round game based on consistency.
+It seems strange to consider Matt Fitzpatrick as a youngster on Tour, but at 24 years old he is still early on in his career.
+A former Boys Amateur Champion, US Amateur winner and Silver Medal winner at The Open, Fitzpatrick’s joined the paid ranks with an excellent reputation.
+Now five years on, Fitzpatrick has become one of the top players in Europe with an all-round game based on consistency.
 Along with Alex Noren, he is the only player to win in each of the last four European Tour seasons and has already amassed 26 top ten finishes.

 1. Jon Rahm